Backup-Gits/easy_tbot/README.md

             self.bot.send_message(query.id, 'Hello to you')
 ```
 #### Middlewares
 Represented by middlewares.py file.
-Store a set of handlers that inherit from Middlware class stored in
+Stores a set of handlers that inherit from Middlware class stored in
 easy_tbot.handlers.middleware
-A example for edit message info
+An example of how to edit a message's info
 ```python
 from easy_tbot.handlers.middleware import Middleware,Message,TeleBot
 from .models import User